melialhz/MeliaShop/README.md

 ### START

-1 : execute : `composer install`
+1 : execute : `composer install`  <br>
-2 : Duplicate the .env.example file and rename it to .env.
-Configure your database (DB_DATABASE, DB_USERNAME, DB_PASSWORD, etc.) in the .env file.
+2 : Duplicate the .env.example file and rename it to .env.   <br>.
+Configure your database (DB_DATABASE, DB_USERNAME, DB_PASSWORD, etc.) in the .env file.  <br>
-3 : Run the `php artisan key:generate` command to generate a unique application key.
+3 : Run the `php artisan key:generate` command to generate a unique application key.  <br>
 4 : Run the `php artisan serve` command to start the Laravel development server.
-This will launch the server at http://localhost:8000 by default.
+This will launch the server at http://localhost:8000 by default.  <br>